-We’ve been in our home just over four years.
-It is a bungalow, with an upstairs conversion, giving us seven medium sized rooms, a hallway and a conservatory.
+We’ve been in our home for just over four years.
+It is a bungalow, with an upstairs conversion, giving us seven medium-sized rooms, a hallway and a conservatory.
 Taking it over from my parents and with the soon arrival of our little boy meant we did a lot of work in a short space of time to make it our home.

-This resulted in not much ‘planning’ or real imagination and thought going into how we wanted rooms in our home to ‘feel’ or ‘become’ as a room.
+This resulted in not much ‘planning’ or real imagination and thought to go into how we wanted rooms in our home to ‘feel’ or ‘become’ as a room.
 Don’t get me wrong, we don’t live in some higgledy-piggledy mismatched house.
 Over the four years, additions have been made to ‘tie’ rooms and ‘themes’ together.
-However this is where we’re at now.
+However, this is where we’re at now.
 We’re at a point of wanting to update the rooms and do them ‘properly’.
 Architrave, skirting boards and all.

 So I bring you the Living Room Edit:

 Our living room currently has a very warm/cosy/minimalist (minus the toddler toys stacked in the corner *cough*) feel to it.
 Although somewhere we reside all year round, we wanted it to be warm and cosy, as in lighter/warmer evenings, we’d spend time in the conservatory, which is a nice chilled space.

 The colours that currently adorn this room are, as I’ve said, of a warm palette.
 Red, brown, black.
 This is something that we don’t intend on changing, as it’s mostly the furniture where the brown comes in: units and sofas, not so easy to change unless a lottery win happens (you never know!).
 Plus with a feature wall already in place, we plan to bring colours from this into the room to work alongside the existing brown.